Yash2003Bisht/CodeChefAPI/Readme.md

 # CodeChefAPI
 The codechef API is for educational purposes only.
+[Heroku deployment](https://codechef-api-education-only.herokuapp.com)

 ## Endpoints
 1. user-stats/<user_name>